Free-to-play: In-game items

-In-game items can be purely cosmetic, enhance the power of the player, accelerate progression speed, and many more.
+In-game items may be purely cosmetic, or they may influence gameplay in a variety of ways, such as enhancing a character's power level or accelerating progression speed.
 A common technique used by developers of these games is for the items purchased to have a time limit; after this expires, the item must be repurchased before the user can continue.
 Another commonly seen mechanic is the use of two in-game currencies: one earned through normal gameplay, and another which can be purchased with real-world money.
 The second, "premium" currency is sometimes given out in small amounts to non-paying players at certain times, such as when they first start the game, complete a quest, or refer a friend to the game.
 Many browser games have an "energy bar" that depletes when the player takes actions.
 These games then sell items such as coffee or snacks to refill the bar.

+Free-to-play games commonly use microtransactions, which allow players to purchase in-game items or advantages using real money.
+These purchases may include cosmetic items such as character skins and customization options, gameplay enhancements, time-saving features, or access to additional content.
+This system allows access to the core gameplay without payment while offering optional purchases that enhance convenience or accelerate progression.

+Other free-to-play games also include loot boxes, in which players can purchase random virtual items using real money or in-game currency.
+These mechanics have attracted significant research attention due to their similarities to gambling, as players spend money without knowing the outcome of the rewards.
+Research has examined the association between loot box spending and problem gambling behavior.

+Battle passes are also used in some free-to-play games.
+They are a seasonal monetization system in which players earn rewards by completing in-game challenges.
+Players may access a free reward track, while a premium track is available for purchase to obtain additional rewards, such as cosmetic items, in-game currency, and other content.

+Some free-to-play games use virtual currencies that can be purchased with real money and used to buy items within the game.
+The use of virtual currency can create psychological distance from real-world spending, which may encourage additional purchases.
+Research on freemium games suggests that factors such as convenience, progression speed, social interaction, and personalization can influence players’ decisions to make purchases.

 Advertisements

 Some free-to-play games, such as id Software's Quake Live, use in-game advertising to generate revenue.
 In addition to making in-game items available for purchase, EA integrates in-game advertising into its games.
 In August 2007, EA completed a deal with Massive Incorporated, which lets Massive update and change in-game advertising in real-time within EA games.